sarcophagus-org/governance-incentives-contract/README.md

 ## Distribute Rewards

-For mainnet in `.env` set ETHEREUM_NETWORK="mainnet" as well as your INFURA_API_KEY and TOTAL_REWARDS_WEI as the amount to distribute as rewards.
+For mainnet in `.env` set ETHEREUM_NETWORK="mainnet" as well as your INFURA_API_KEY.

 The script is executed on the deployed Sarco Collection Contract, so its address needs to be added in `.env` COLLECTION_CONTRACT_ADDRESS.

-Any unallocated rewards in the Collection Contract will be distributed as rewards to the voters of the selected VOTE_ID in `.env`.
+When on mainnet, any unallocated rewards in the Collection Contract will be distributed as rewards to the voters of the selected VOTE_ID in `.env`.

 For test environment set in `.env` set ETHEREUM_NETWORK to an empty string.